-- If your parents filed jointly in 2016, you'll need an estimate of how much each one made separately.
+- If your parents filed jointly in 2016, you'll need an estimate of how much each parent made separately.

-- Your high school ID number, which you can find on your transcript.
+- Your high school ID number, which you can find on your high school transcript.

 - Your NJ driver's license, if you have one.
-DON'T use a license from another state.
+Only use a license from NJ to apply.

 How do i apply?

 Once you have these documents handy, you can apply online.
 If you'd like, you can look at a sample application here.
 But remember: you MUST submit the actual application online; you can't use the paper copy!
 Once you submit the application, make sure to choose the option to send a copy to yourself and save it for your records.